Scikous/Vtuber-AI/README.md

 (Optional, only in case you want to do something specific):
 - Navigate to the `fast_inference_` branch: https://github.com/RVC-Boss/GPT-SoVITS/tree/fast_inference_
 - Download the zip
-- From the official guide's zip, copy the `ffmpeg.exe` and `ffprobe.exe` files.
 - navigate to `GPT-SoVITS-fast_inference_\GPT_SoVITS\pretrained_models` add the following files/folders (can be found in equivalent folder in `GPT-SoVITS-beta0217`)

 ```